kykrueger/openbis/pybis/src/python/README.md

 * A DataSet may belong to other DataSets, which must be of kind=CONTAINER
 * As opposed to Samples, DataSets may belong (contained) to more than one DataSet-container
+* caveat: containers are NOT compatible with ELN-LIMS

 ```
 dataset.get_containers()